 Category Two Budgets

 Equipment and services eligible for E-Rate program discounts are divided into Category One (C1) and Category Two (C2).
-Each independent school, school district, library or library system receiving C2 funding has a five-year, pre-discount budget for those products and services based on the number of students in the school district or the number of square feet in the library system.
+Each independent school, school district, library or library system receiving C2 funding has a five-year, pre-discount budget for those equipment and services based on the number of students in the school district or the number of square feet in the library system.
 There is no budget for C1 services.

 Fixed, Five-Year C2 Funding Cycle

 The FCC’s Category Two Report and Order (FCC 19-117) established the rules, C2 budget multipliers, and the funding floor for the fixed, five-year funding cycles.
+The FCC’s 2023 Tribal Order (DA 23-56) provided a new C2 funding floor for Tribal libraries only.

 The C2 budget multipliers and the funding floor are adjusted for inflation and released by the FCC in advance of the start of each five-year cycle.
 Applicants must validate their student counts or library square footage in the first year they apply for C2 funding in the relevant five-year funding cycle.